sait-wbdv/course-outlines/README.md

 - How do credits work?
 - How do we calculate time guidelines?
 - Does public speaking belong in the outlines?
+- Do we need to use Desktop Office or is the browser version ok?